 - 2017-07-24 USDA Inspection Application Submitted

-- Hurdle for USDA Inspection: Minimum of 90 days for state level HACCP validation and verification process plus food safety assessment review prior to federal application followed by government re-approval at federal level of HACCP Plan, SSOPs, SOPs, GMPs and receipt of USDA federal level meat processing license.
-Additional refrigeration of iCutter.
-USDA application for inspection.
-USDA approval for inspection.
+- Next hurdle: Minimum of 90 days for USDA level HACCP validation and verification process plus food safety assessment review prior to final federal acceptance of HACCP Plan, SSOPs, SOPs, GMPs… Additional refrigeration of iCutter.

 - Butcher Shop Posts All posts